MICS-Lab/scyan/README.md

-    config/       # Hydra configuration folder (optional use) data/         # Data folder containg adata files and csv tables docs/         # The documentation folder
-    scripts/      # Scripts to reproduce the results from the article tests/        # Testing the library
+    config/       # Hydra configuration folder (optional use) data/         # Data folder containg adata files and csv tables docs/         # The folder used to build the documentation scripts/      # Scripts to reproduce the results from the article tests/        # Testing the library
     scyan/                    # Library source code